Rules of Procedure

 Rule 1.
 Purpose

 Ariz.
 Const.
 Art.
-6, § 42, which was adopted by the voters at the November 1992 general election, requires the Court to adopt, and administer for all judges and justices who stand for retention, a process for evaluating judicial performance.
+6, § 42, which was adopted by the voters at the November 1992 general election, requires the Court to adopt, and administer for all judges and justices (hereinafter referred to as “judges”) who stand for retention, a process for evaluating judicial performance.
 These rules are intended to implement Art.
-6, § 42 through adoption of a judicial performance review process which will assist voters in evaluating the performance of judges and justices standing for retention; facilitate self-improvement of all judges and justices subject to retention; promote appropriate judicial assignments; assist in identifying needed judicial education programs; and otherwise generally promote the goals of judicial performance review, which are to protect judicial independence while fostering public accountability of the judiciary.
+6, § 42 through adoption of a judicial performance review process which will assist voters in evaluating the performance of judges standing for retention; facilitate self-improvement of all judges subject to retention; assist in identifying needed judicial education programs; and otherwise generally promote the goals of judicial performance review, which are to protect judicial independence while fostering public accountability of the judiciary.

 Rule 2.
 Commission on Judicial Performance Review

-(e) Executive Session.
 The Commission shall meet in executive session with respect to any agenda item which would involve disclosure of matters made confidential by these rules, any other court rules, or by law.
-In addition, in order to promote open and frank discussion and accuracy in the performance evaluation process, the Commission shall meet in executive session at the time of: (1) discussion (not including voting) of the Commission's finding as to whether a judge or justice "meets” or “does not meet” judicial performance standards; (2) presentation and discussion of a judge's or justice's written comment submitted in response to a finding that the judge or justice "does not meet” judicial performance standards; and (3) a judge's or justice's appearance before the Commission, provided, however, that an executive session in which a judge or justice appears shall be held prior to the public vote meeting.
+In addition, in order to promote open and frank discussion and accuracy in the performance evaluation process, the Commission shall meet in executive session at the time of: (1) discussion (not including voting) of the Commission's finding as to whether a judge “meets” or “does not meet” judicial performance standards; (2) presentation and discussion of a judge's written comment submitted in response to a finding that the judge “does not meet” judicial performance standards; and (3) a judge's appearance before the Commission, provided, however, that an executive session in which a judge appears shall be held prior to the public vote meeting.
 The Commission may meet in executive session at any other time upon a majority vote of the Commission members then in attendance.
 The substance of deliberations in executive session shall not be disclosed.
 All voting shall be in public session.

 (2) To identify key areas where improvement is needed and work with the Committee on Judicial Education and Training to prioritize areas and offer required courses to meet educational needs.

-(3) To request public comment and hold public hearings on the performance of all judges and justices subject to retention at announced times prior to the public vote meeting.
-Public comment by anyone other than a member of the Commission regarding a judge or justice under review shall be prohibited at the public vote meeting.
+(3) To request public comment and hold public hearings on the performance of all judges subject to retention at announced times prior to the public vote meeting.
+Public comment by anyone other than a member of the Commission regarding a judge under review shall be prohibited at the public vote meeting.

-(h) Minutes/Correspondence.
 The Chairperson shall assure that minutes are kept and approved at each subsequent meeting.
 Minutes of meetings of the Commission shall be made available to the public.
-Either the Chairperson or Vice Chairperson at the direction of the Chairperson shall sign all correspondence for the Commission.
+Either the Chairperson or Vice Chairperson at the direction of the chairperson shall sign all correspondence for the Commission.

-(i) Spokesperson.
-The Chairperson of the Commission may select a member of the Commission to serve as a spokesperson to speak for the Commission in any of its contacts with the media concerning actions it has taken regarding reviewed judges or justices.
+The Chairperson of the Commission may select a member of the Commission to serve as a spokesperson to speak for the Commission in any of its contacts with the media concerning actions it has taken regarding reviewed judges.